 Eric Bandholz: You’re the founding father of BestSelf, which sells productive journals and equipment.
 Tell us about the commercial enterprise.

 Lavery: We started in 2015 with one product — the Self Journal — on Kickstarter.
 That’s our flagship product.
-Since then, we’ve long gone into other productiveness gear around goal setting or achieving something.
-If you’re an author, we’ve got the Wordsmith Deck that enables you to write every day.
+Since then, we’ve gone into other productiveness gear around goal setting or achieving something.
+If you’re an author, we have the Wordsmith Deck that enables you to write daily.

 Lavery: Some humans make the mistake of questioning, “I’m going to put my task on Kickstarter, and those are just going to offer me money.”
 That’s no longer the pleasant method.
 Kickstarter is super for validation that human beings like your idea.
 There’s no better validation than someone giving you something before you make it.